ZeMoProject/ZeMoCode/README.md

 9. Run command: git clone https://github.com/ZeMoProject/ZeMoCode
 10. Run command: bash ~/ZeMoCode/SetupZemo.sh
 11. Respond to prompts:
 	- Enter ZeMo Account name.
-If you have not set one up, you may do so here:
+If you have not set one up, you may do so at zemoproject.org
 	- Select configuration:
 		1. **PiTFT 2.4", 2.8" or 3.2" resistive (240x320)**
 		2. PiTFT 2.2" no touch (240x320)